-This is a problem because in order to avoid cross-breeding only one variety can be multiplied per year, while the farmers in the valley work with four varieties of onions.
+This is a problem because - to avoid cross-breeding - only one variety can be multiplied per year, and the farmers in the valley work with four varieties of onion.
 If Bohuslav was able to increase the shelf life of the onion seed to 6 years, he would not have to throw away the remaining stock after two years and could optimise his rotations.

-\Rightarrow Objective: To achieve a good storage of onion seeds over 6 years, using 2kg per year, distributed among 6 farmers.
+Objective: To achieve a good storage of onion seeds over 6 years, using 2kg per year, distributed among 6 farmers.